chipzoller/hugo-clarity/README.md

 > Although, option 2 is great for quick testing, it is somewhat problematic when you want to update your theme.
 You would need to be careful not to overwrite your changes.

-Once set, jump over to the `config.toml` file, and start customizing your site.
+Once set, jump over to the `config.toml` file, and start [configuring](#configuration) your site.

+## Configuration

+This section will only cover settings that are unique to this theme.
+If something is not covered here, there's a good chance it is covered in [this hugo docs page](https://gohugo.io/getting-started/configuration/#configuration-file)

+### Global Settings

+These options set global values that some pages or all pages in the site use by default.

+### Page level Settings

+These options can be set from a page [frontmatter](https://gohugo.io/content-management/front-matter#readout) or via [archetypes](https://gohugo.io/content-management/archetypes/#readout)

 ## Modify Menu